ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/protected_characteristics.md

 ###Disability
 A disability is defined as a physical or mental impairment that has a substantial and long-term adverse effect on a person's ability to carry out normal day-to-day activities.

-“Substantial” means more than trivial (eg needing help with having a wash, showering, shopping etc) "Long term" is where a condition has lasted, or is likely to last, more than 12 months (so for example someone may have had a back problem for less than 12 months but the client may think this is likely to continue).
+“Substantial” means more than trivial (eg needing help with having a wash, showering, shopping) "Long term" is where a condition has lasted, or is likely to last, more than 12 months (eg someone may have had a back problem for less than 12 months but the client may think this is likely to continue).

 People with cancer or who are HIV+ are classed as having a disability.

 The disability does not have to have a name or an official diagnosis to satisfy the definition.

 ###Marriage and civil partnership
-It is unlawful to discriminate against people who are married or in a civil partnership, including same sex couples
+It is unlawful to discriminate against people who are married or in a civil partnership, including same sex couples.

 ###Race
 It is unlawful to discriminate against people because of their race, colour or nationality (including citizenship), ethnic or national origins.